 Provide and maintain adequate access to project Site parking areas.

-Due to space limitations at existing facilities, when necessary, the Contractor shall arrange and pay for any additional parking facilities required for its staff at an off-site location.

 Build and maintain temporary roads where indicated or directed by Consultant and provide snow removal during period of Work.

 If authorized to use existing roads for access to project site, maintain such roads for duration of Contract and make good damage resulting from Contractor’s use of roads.